ProfAkymbo/kubernetes/README.md

 ### step 9

-Next is to Initialize the master node using the following command:
+Next is to Initialize the master node using the following command: NOTE- YOU NEED TO REPLACE YOUR MASTER NODE IP ADDRESS BELOW
 ```
-sudo kubeadm init
+ kubeadm init --pod-network-cidr 10.244.0.0/16 --apiserver-advertise-address=120.31.12.56
 ```

-To start using the cluster, we need to run the following
+To start using the cluster, Exit root user, we need to run the following

 ```
 mkdir -p $HOME/.kube